-- Financial Services We offer solutions to enable customers in the financial services industry to reduce costs, generate new revenue streams and enhance customer loyalty.
+· Financial Services - We offer solutions to enable customers in the financial services industry to reduce costs, generate new revenue streams and enhance customer loyalty.
 These solutions include a comprehensive line of ATM and payment processing hardware and software, and related installation, maintenance, and managed and professional services.
-We also offer a complete line of printer consumables. - Retail Solutions We offer solutions to customers in the retail industry designed to improve selling productivity and checkout processes as well as increase service levels.
+We also offer a complete line of printer consumables.

+- Retail Solutions We offer solutions to customers in the retail industry designed to improve selling productivity and checkout processes as well as increase service levels.
 These solutions primarily include retail-oriented technologies, such as point of sale terminals and bar-code scanners, as well as innovative self-service kiosks, such as self-checkout.
 We also offer installation, maintenance, and managed and professional services and a complete line of printer consumables. - Hospitality and Specialty Retail The former business of Radiant is managed and reported as a separate segment, Hospitality and Specialty Retail.
 Through this line of business, we offer technology solutions to customers in the hospitality, convenience, and specialty retail industries, serving businesses that range from a single store or restaurant to global chains and the world's largest sports stadiums.
-Our solutions include point of sale hardware and software solutions, installation, maintenance, and managed and professional services and a complete line of printer consumables. - Entertainment We offer solutions that provide the consumer the ability to rent or buy movies at their convenience through self-service kiosks which we own and operate. - Emerging Industries We offer maintenance and managed and professional services for third-party computer hardware provided to select manufacturers, primarily in the telecommunications industry, who value and leverage our global service capability.
+Our solutions include point of sale hardware and software solutions, installation, maintenance, and managed and professional services and a complete line of printer consumables. - Emerging Industries We offer maintenance and managed and professional services for third-party computer hardware provided to select manufacturers, primarily in the telecommunications industry, who value and leverage our global service capability.
 Also included in the Emerging Industries segment are solutions designed to enhance the customer experience for the travel and gaming industries, including self-service kiosks, as well as related installation, maintenance, and managed and professional services.

-Each of these segments derives its revenues by selling products and services in each of the sales theaters in which NCR operates, except for Entertainment, which currently operates primarily in the North America theater.
+Each of these segments derives its revenues by selling products and services in each of the sales theaters in which NCR operates.
 Segments are measured for profitability by the Company's chief operating decision maker based on revenue and segment operating income.
 For purposes of discussing our operating results by segment, we exclude the impact of certain items from segment operating income, consistent with the manner by which management reviews each segment, evaluates performance, and reports our segment results under accounting principles generally accepted in the United States of America (otherwise known as GAAP).
 This format is useful to investors because it allows analysis and comparability of operating trends.
 It also includes the same information that is used by NCR management to make decisions regarding the segments and to assess our financial performance.